-Further sampling in the field would comprise following the drainages up-creek taking samples above confluences, in order to trace the zircons back to a bedrock source.
+Further sampling in the field would comprise prospecting within the drainages up-creek in order to trace the zircons back to a bedrock source.
 This should be combined with prospecting in the drainages for porphyritic rocks, intrusion or explosion breccias, veining, alteration and mineralization.
-Further bulk sampling for PIMS and zircon-dating should be carried out in addition to fine-fraction stream sediment sampling.
-Horseshoe-shaped contour and ridge-spur soil sampling traverses should also be carried out to try and detect porphyry Cu-Au-Mo mineralization, with particular focus on any Au and Mo anomalies generated.
+Further soil sampling on a $200 \times 200 \text{ m}$ grid should be carried out in a $100 \times 100 \text{ m}$ grid around the 237 ppm Cu sample, with particular focus on any Au and Mo anomalies generated.